frankfralick/ThreeSixtySharp/README.md

 ThreeSixtySharp
 ===============

-ThreeSixtySharp is a C# library for working with Autodesk's BIM 360 Rest API.
+ThreeSixtySharp is a C# library for working with Autodesk's BIM 360 Field Rest API.
 The goal of this library is to present client code with easy to work with objects without dealing with a lot of the webby bits.
+It is possible this could be expanded to work with Glue as well in the future.

 ##Basic Usage